clintjedwards/gofer/documentation/src/ref/pipeline_configuration/README.md

 ### Add a task

-Lastly let's add a task(container to our pipeline).
+Lastly let's add a task(container) to our pipeline.
 We'll add a simple ubuntu container and change the command that gets run on container start to just say "Hello from Gofer!".

 ```go